 ๐Ÿ† Final Verdict

 In 2026, Figma is the clear winner for most teams and use cases.
 Real-time collaboration, cross-platform support, and a superior component system make it the industry standard.
-Sketch remains a viable option for solo Mac-based designers who prefer native performance and lower pricing.
+Sketch remains a viable option for solo Mac-based designers who prefer native performance, offline capability, and lower pricing.
 But for teams, the question isn't really 'Figma or Sketch?' anymore โ€” it's 'how quickly can we migrate to Figma?'

 Frequently Asked Questions